Peter McPhee Community Impact Grants

 Projects aiming to strengthen community bonds, improve quality of life in current global challenges e.g. community practices, environmental sustainability, climate emergency.

-Eligible applications will be assessed based on the following selection criteria:
+Eligible applications will be assessed based on the following priorities:

-• Develop the project with a feasible timeline of completion and within budget
+• Demonstrate a feasible timeline and realistic budget

 He has held a Professional Chair in history at the University since 1993 and has occupied several academic management positions, including Deputy Dean of the then School of Graduate Studies, Head of the Department of History, and Deputy Vice-Chancellor (Academic).